Nurd2/Simple-C-Menu-Calculator/README.md

 # Simple-C-Menu-Calculator

 This project was built using [Code::Blocks](https://www.codeblocks.org/).
-The simple C calculating program allows the user to choose from 5 options.
+Thia simple C calculating program allows the user to choose from 5 options.
 Each option providing the specific calculating method chosen.

 HOW TO USE THIS PROJECT